-- The unrounded LAC DT factor is determined based on component 1 4a only.
-Please note that currently only part of the substantiation with component 4a is included in the applied LAC DT factor. - Moreover, an outlook is made of the underpinning of the LAC DT factor in the upcoming quarters, divided over the separate components.
+- 1. The unrounded LAC DT factor is determined based on component 1 4a only.
+Please note that currently only part of the substantiation with component 4a is included in the applied LAC DT factor. - 2.
+Moreover, an outlook is made of the underpinning of the LAC DT factor in the upcoming quarters, divided over the separate components.
 This outlook will take into account potential risks not yet included in the model, also called a code of conduct.
-This code of conduct ensures financial stability in the LAC DT benefit for a.s.r. schade, resulting in financial stability of the solvency position of a.s.r. schade and its entities. - The LAC DT factors and outlook are reviewed by the 2nd line.
+This code of conduct ensures financial stability in the LAC DT benefit for a.s.r. schade, resulting in financial stability of the solvency position of a.s.r. schade. - 3.
+The LAC DT factors and outlook are reviewed by the 2nd line. - 4.
+A proposal with the advised LAC DT factors will be presented to the Financial Risk Committee (FRC).
+The LAC DT factors to be used result.